Rising-Stars-by-Sunshine/STATS201_Polina/code/Readme.md

 ### Let me walk you through the steps in the data query process:
 1. Data Collection: We will first search for datasets containing social media posts, news articles, forum discussions, or other user-generated content potentially containing misinformation posted within the social networks of interest.
 The current two datasets for the project contain three kinds of data (already preprocessed, that is the next step): fake, real and satirical.
 2. Data Preprocessing: We will preprocess the collected text data from step one.
-This process utilizes methods, such as tokenization, removing stopwords, stemming or lemmatization, and encoding the text into a format suitable for BERT.
+This process utilizes methods, such as tokenization, removing stopwords, lemmatization, and encoding the text into a format suitable for BERT.
 3. Fine-Tuning BERT: In order to make BERT particularly effective for misinformation detection, fine-tuning is required.
 This involves training the BERT model on a labeled dataset of fake, real and satire examples.
-Each piece of text is labeled as either "fake", "real", or "satire".
+Each piece of text is labeled as either "fake", "real", or "satire", and then given additional labels of "rumor", "fact", "biased", "objective".
 4. Classification: For enhanced performance of the previous step, we will utilize a classification model, which can be as simple as logistic regression or more complex neural network architectures.
 This model is trained to predict whether a given text contains fake information or not.
 5. Evaluation: In this step, we evaluate the model's performance using metrics like precision, recall, F1-score, and accuracy.